aws-powertools/powertools-lambda-java/docs/utilities/batch.md

     }

     private void processMessage(Product product) {
-        // Do something with the raw message
+        // Do something with the deserialized message }
-    }

     ```